 Now, what does a good location mean?
 A spacious shop or a cozy little space that serves great coffee?
 Well, it could be both, depending on who you plan to draw in.
 The physical location of your shop also makes a great difference.

-Availability: Check for the availability of certain things like proper parking space and easy access to the public.
-If they have to walk miles before ordering a cup of coffee or can’t really find the place, it’s likely they won’t come in!
+- Availability: Check for the availability of certain things like proper parking space and easy access to the public.
+If they have to walk miles before ordering a cup of coffee or can’t find the place, likely, they won’t come in!

-Target Audience: Who do you want your customers to be?
-You can finalize your location depending upon who you want to serve.
+- Target Audience: Who do you want your customers to be?
+You can finalize your location depending on who you want to serve.
 College students?
 Professionals?
 Your coffee shop in any locality can do great business by serving niche customers.

 3. Draft a Business Plan